tant2002/NetLogo-Supermarket-Queue-Model/README.md

 ## HOW TO USE IT
-Depend on user decision, the model can be rune with mode that use POS data or with inputs generated randomly according to theoretical distributions.
-To drive model with POS data  the values, parameters "customer-arrival-proces", "customer-basket-payment", "cashier-arrival" need to be set on relevant values (see section Parameters below) and input files (see section POS data input files) need to be provide.
+Depend on user decision, the model can be run with mode that use POS data or with inputs generated randomly according to theoretical distributions.
+To drive model with POS data  the values, parameters "customer-arrival-proces", "customer-basket-payment", "cashier-arrival" need to be set on relevant values (see section Parameters bellow) and input files (see section POS data input files) need to be provide.
 ### POS data input files
 The files contains data generated out POS transactions data.
 As example, transactional data out of supermarket loceted in southern Poland was provide.
 The date was extracted out with special procedures.
 Please note data range of each file need to be coherent.
 #### customer-arrival-input-file-store1.csv